 - ❓ What kind of subscriptions do you want (consider the size of your environment, access you need, and any licensing constraints that you might have)?

 - ❓ How many users do you have (this last question is important because Azure has limitations on storage accounts within the subscription)?

 Lastly, determine the strategy for your migration.
 According to Microsoft, there are three potential strategies you could take:

 With the Lift and Shift approach, you can copy your data from your old source and “lift” it into your Azure storage account, then “shift” your environment over to Azure.

 Through Azure Site Recovery, you can choose to replicate your workload from the source environment to your Azure subscription.
 The benefit of choosing this option is that you will experience very minor (or no) downtime during the replication.

-This strategy gives you the chance to redeploy your workload in Azure by rebuilding it piece by piece.
-While a little slower than the other approaches, taking the rebuild approach has a major benefit of getting rid of any legacy applications that you don’t want in your new Azure environment.
+This strategy allows you to redeploy your workload in Azure by rebuilding it piece by piece.
+While a little slower than the other approaches, taking the rebuild approach has the major benefit of getting rid of any legacy applications that you don’t want in your new Azure environment.

 Of course, these strategies aren’t mutually exclusive to one another.
 It could be that a combination of these three approaches might be best for your unique situation.

 By migrating to Azure, you can reduce your capital expenditures, decrease your operational expenditures, improve your organization’s elasticity and scalability, and help improve security and compliance within your organization.

 Thinking of migrating to Azure?
 Are you ready to leverage the power of the cloud but unsure where to start?